justeattakeaway/pie/apps/pie-docs/src/components/modal/overview/overview.md

 #### Top

-The Modal is positioned at the center of the screen by default.
+The Modal is positioned at the top of the screen by default.

 {% contentPageImage {
   src: "../../../assets/img/components/modal/overview/layout-position-top.png",